History of life: Deep sea hydrothermal vents

-Catalytic mineral particles at these environments likely catalyzed organic compounds.
+Catalytic mineral particles and transition metal sulfides at these environments are capable of catalyzing organic compounds.
 Scientists simulated laboratory conditions that were identical to white smokers and successfully oligomerized RNA, measured to be 4 units long.
-Another experiment that replicated conditions also similar white smokers, with phospholipids present resulted in the assembly of vesicles.
+Long chain fatty acids can be synthesized via Fischer-Tropsch synthesis.
+Another experiment that replicated conditions also similar white smokers, with long chain fatty acids present resulted in the assembly of vesicles.
 Exergonic reactions at hydrothermal vents are suggested to have been a source of free energy that promoted chemical reactions, synthesis of organic molecules, and are inducive to chemical gradients.
-In small rock pore systems, membranous structures between alkaline seawater and the acidic ocean would be conducive to proton gradients.
+In small rock pore systems, membranous structures between alkaline seawater and the acidic ocean would be conducive to natural proton gradients.
+Nucleobase synthesis could occur by following universally conserved biochemical pathways by using metal ions as catalysts.
+RNA molecules of 22 bases can be polymerized in alkaline hydrothermal vent pores.
+Thin pores are shown to only accumulate long polynucleotides whereas thick pores accumulate both short and long polynucleotides.
 Small mineral cavities or mineral gels could have been a compartment for abiogenic processes.
 A genomic analysis supports this hypothesis as they found 355 genes that likely traced to LUCA upon 6.1 million sequenced prokaryotic genes.
 They reconstruct LUCA as a thermophilic anaerobe with a Wood-Ljungdahl pathway, implying an origin of life at white smokers.
+LUCA would also have exhibited other biochemical pathways such as gluconeogenesis, reverse incomplete Krebs cycle, glycolysis, and the pentose phosphate pathway, including biochemical reactions such as reductive amination and transamination.